All Episodes

 It would be even worse if we hadn't done the first stimulus.

-Your guiding light, Rush Limbaugh with talent on loan from a god.
+Your guiding light, Rush Limbaugh, with talent on loan from God.

 Very strategic announcement by President Obama this morning during the confirmation hearings of Sonia Sotomayor.

-President Obama at the White House after a meeting with the Dutch Prime Minister, had some words.
+President Obama at the White House after a meeting with the Dutch prime minister had some words, and nobody broke away from the hearings to cover this.

 Well, not on the channel I was watching.